-Scenario Path Rail Sea Sky Storyline: Planning (demonstration video and resume of verbal recapitulation with E) Lisa puts two pictures into her backpack and walks over to B by crawling through a hedge.
+Scenari 0 Path Rail Sea Sky (dem video verba ne: Planning ionstration o and resume of al oitulation with walks over to B by crawling through a hedge.
 At B, it is discovered that she lost one picture in the hedge.
 On her way back home, she loses the second picture in the other hedge; back at A, there are no pictures left in her backpack.
-Things can get lost when Lisa crawls through the The train has two carrots in its wagon when passing the first tunnel.
+Things can get lost when Lisa crawls through the wagon when passing the first tunnel.
 At B, it is discovered that one carrot fell off the wagon due to bumpy tracks inside the tunnel.
 Passing the second tunnel, the other carrot gets lost; back at A, there is no carrot left in the wagon.
-Things can fall off the train when it passes the bumpy tracks in tunnels The captain has two birdhouses loaded in his boat.
+Things can fall off the train when it passes loaded in his boat.
 At B, it is discovered that he had lost one when sailing through the driftwood next to a rock.
-On his way back around the other rock, he loses the second birdhouse; back at A, his boat is empty.
-Things can fall off the boat when it sails through driftwood Two light bulbs are inside the balloon's basket when it passes the first of two clouds.
-Landing at B, it turns out that one light bulb got lost because of the turbulence in the cloud.
+On his way back around the other turbulence in the cloud.
 The second light bulb falls off the basket in another cloud; back at A, nothing is left in the basket.
-Things can get lost when the balloon passes clouds Future Target goal (location) = 1 transport object from A to B Target (location) = 2 transport object from B to A Lisa discovers a third picture.
-She wants to bring it to her friend's house Lisa wants to pass by her friend's house in order to pick up and take home one of her friend's pictures Another carrot needs to be delivered in order to feed the rabbits Rotten carrot pieces need to be returned from the hutch to the train station The captain wants to bring a new birdhouse to the bird's island The captain intends to return an old birdhouse to the harbor in order to restore it Another light bulb is needed at the lighthouse A broken bulb needs to be withdrawn from the lighthouse and taken in Solution to prevent future loss of object A bridge-built over one of the hedges A new track- exchanging the bumpy one in one of the tunnels A fishing net- traps the driftwood behind one rock An air-screw- blows away one cloud Storyline: Searching Lisa wants to bring a picture to her friend Jule The train brings a carrot to feed the rabbits The captain delivers a birdhouse to the bird's island The hot-air balloon delivers a new light bulb to the lighthouse Subgoal requiring use of a tool She wants to hang the picture on an empty spot of the friend's house's wall The carrot needs to be chopped into smaller pieces He wants to put the birdhouse high into the bird's tree Dirt on the glass pane in front of the light needs to be removed
+Things can get lost when the balloon passes Future goal Target (location) = 1 transport object from A to B Target hedges Lisa discovers a third picture.
+She wants to bring it to her friend's house Lisa wants to The captain wants to bring a new birdhouse to the bird's island The captain clouds Another light bulb is needed at the lighthouse A broken bulb (location) = 2 transport pass by her friend's house in order to pick up and take home one of her friend's pictures intends to return n to prevent e loss of object A bridge-built over one of the hedges A new track- exchanging the bumpy one in one of the tunnels A fishing net- traps the driftwood behind one rock An air-screw- blows away one cloud Storylin ne: Searching Lisa wants to bring a picture to her friend Jule The train brings delivers a The hot-air balloon delivers a new light bulb to the lighthouse Subgoal of a t l requiring use cool She wants to hang the picture on an empty spot of the friend's house's wall The carrot needs to be chopped into smaller pieces He wants to put the birdhouse high into the bird's tree Dirt on the glass pane in front of the light needs to be removed

-Scenario D Path Rail Sea Sky Goods l (start oaded at A :) She puts into her backpack: picture tape roll (tool) The wagon is loaded with: carrot knife (tool) He loads into his boat: birdhouse ladder (tool) Balloon's basket is loaded with: light bulb cleaning cloth (tool) Action at B Target (location) = 1 (tool lost before B) She leans the picture to the wall on the ground The carrot is grossly tarred by hand He puts the birdhouse on the ground next to the tree The new light bulb is installed.
-It gleams through the dirty glass pane Target (location) = 2 (tool lost after B) She uses the tape to fix the picture on the wall The knife is used to chop the carrot into small pieces He climbs up the ladder and puts the birdhouse high into the tree The new bulb is installed and the glass pane cleaned with the cloth (light shines bright)
+Scenario 0 Path Rail Sea Sky Goods loaded at A (start) She puts into her backpack: picture tape roll (tool) The wagon is loaded with: carrot knife (tool) He loads into his boat: birdhouse ladder (tool) Balloon's basket is loaded with: light bulb cleaning cloth (tool) Action at B Target (location) = 1 (tool lost before B) She leans the picture to the wall on the ground The carrot is grossly tarred by hand He puts the birdhouse on the ground next to the tree The new light bulb is installed.
+It gleams through the dirty glass pane Target (location) = 2 (tool lost after B) She uses the tape to fix the picture on the wall The knife is used to chop the carrot into small pieces ladder and puts The new bulb is installed and the glass pane cleaned with the cloth (light shines bright)